Quality of service: Definitions

 In the field of telephony, quality of service was defined by the ITU in 1994.
 Quality of service comprises requirements on all the aspects of a connection, such as service response time, loss, signal-to-noise ratio, crosstalk, echo, interrupts, frequency response, loudness levels, and so on.
-A subset of telephony QoS is grade of service (GoS) requirements, which comprises aspects of a connection relating to capacity and coverage of a network, for example guaranteed maximum blocking probability and outage probability.
+A subset of telephony QoS is grade of service (GoS) requirements, which comprises aspects of a connection relating to capacity and coverage of a network, for example, guaranteed maximum blocking probability and outage probability.

 In the field of computer networking and other packet-switched telecommunication networks, teletraffic engineering refers to traffic prioritization and resource reservation control mechanisms rather than the achieved service quality.
 Quality of service is the ability to provide different priorities to different applications, users, or data flows, or to guarantee a certain level of performance to a data flow.
 For example, a required bit rate, delay, delay variation, packet loss or bit error rates may be guaranteed.
-Quality of service is important for real-time streaming multimedia applications such as voice over IP, multiplayer online games and IPTV, since these often require fixed bit rate and are delay sensitive.
-Quality of service is especially important in networks where the capacity is a limited resource, for example in cellular data communication.
+Quality of service is important for real-time streaming multimedia applications such as voice over IP, multiplayer online games and IPTV, since these often require a fixed bit rate and are delay sensitive.
+Quality of service is especially important in networks where the capacity is a limited resource, for example, in cellular data communication.

 A network or protocol that supports QoS may agree on a traffic contract with the application software and reserve capacity in the network nodes, for example during a session establishment phase.
-During the session it may monitor the achieved level of performance, for example the data rate and delay, and dynamically control scheduling priorities in the network nodes.
+During the session, it may monitor the achieved level of performance, for example, the data rate and delay, and dynamically control scheduling priorities in the network nodes.
 It may release the reserved capacity during a tear down phase.

 A best-effort network or service does not support quality of service.
-An alternative to complex QoS control mechanisms is to provide high quality communication over a best-effort network by over-provisioning the capacity so that it is sufficient for the expected peak traffic load.
+An alternative to complex QoS control mechanisms is to provide high-quality communication over a best-effort network by over-provisioning the capacity so that it is sufficient for the expected peak traffic load.
 The resulting absence of network congestion reduces or eliminates the need for QoS mechanisms.

 QoS is sometimes used as a quality measure, with many alternative definitions, rather than referring to the ability to reserve resources.
 Quality of service sometimes refers to the level of quality of service, i.e. the guaranteed service quality.
 High QoS is often confused with a high level of performance, for example high bit rate, low latency and low bit error rate.

 QoS is sometimes used in application layer services such as telephony and streaming video to describe a metric that reflects or predicts the subjectively experienced quality.
 In this context, QoS is the acceptable cumulative effect on subscriber satisfaction of all imperfections affecting the service.
 Other terms with similar meaning are the quality of experience (QoE), mean opinion score (MOS), perceptual speech quality measure (PSQM) and perceptual evaluation of video quality (PEVQ).